Job Guarantee Programme for Young People

 We monitor your progress and give you the support you need.

-If your health or disability affects your ability to participate in the programme activities, we want you to tell us.
-We then investigate, together with you, what support you need in order to get involved in the activities.
+If your health or disability impacts your ability to participate in the programme activities, we want you to tell us.
+In this case, together, we will consider what support you need.

 Extent of the programme

 The programme is normally full time.
 If you are not able to work full time due to a disease or disability, it is possible to participate in the programme on a part-time basis.
 You can also participate in the Youth Job Programme part time if you:

 - are part-time unemployed and are receiving compensation from unemployment insurance

 - are on part-time parental leave

 - have turned 20 years old and are studying part time in municipal adult education

 It is not possible to take holidays while participating in the Youth Job